nolanlawson/css-talk-2022/markdown.md

 ???

 Well, one thing you can do to reduce style calculation costs is to remove unused CSS.
+(The example shows a screenshot from Chrome Dev Tools "Coverage" tool.)

 This is a really important point, because it's an area where unused CSS is actually different from unused JavaScript.
 Both cost you in terms of transfer time, and JavaScript costs you in terms of parse and compile time, but unused CSS costs you in terms of parse, compile, _and_